COVID-19-Israel/Covid-19-data/README.md

 Our goal is to gather as much information from diffrenet sources (not Israeli focused) to help analysts and resarchers.
 We update our data daily.

+## How to use our data

+It is possible to download all of are information from our website (http://18.196.160.214/rest/), as csv files.
+Because we gather information from diffrent data sources - it may be inconsistent.
+We don't remove or solve these inconsistencies, we leave this job to the analysts to slove according to their understanding.
+A few recomendations:
+* Use the specific data base if they exsist - for example, if you want to find info about Italy, use COVID-19 Italia.
+* Notice that some data appears more then once per each date - you can filter this using the update_time column.
+* In some countries we have a division into smaller regions.
+When suming info about that country, be sure to notice not to sum the diffrent regions with a row that allready includes the sum of the whole country.

 ## Table's and Main column's

 We have two main table's in our DB: